 - a complete physical examination, including your height, weight and blood pressure

-Women may also have their breasts checked, while men may have their genitals checked for any early signs of cancer or other serious conditions.
+You may be examined for any early signs of cancer or other serious conditions.

 Adoption UK has a forum for disabled adopters.

-While being an adoptive parent brings many rewards, the difficulties involved in parenting children with complex needs can also take its toll on you and your relationships.
+While being an adoptive parent brings many rewards, the difficulties involved in parenting an adopted child can also affect you and your relationships.

 The first few months after the placement can be a time of joy, but you may also have feelings of guilt, fear and depression.

-You may find it helpful to share your true feelings with others – family, close friends and other adoptive parents.
+Talk about your feelings with family, close friends and other adoptive parents.

-It's also important to give yourself some time away from your child so you can rest and be re-energised.
+It's also important to give yourself a break sometimes so you can rest and be re-energised.

 Page last reviewed: 21 August 2018